AdobeDocs/campaign-classic.en/help/installation/using/configuring-campaign-options.md

   </tr>
   <tr>
    <td> <span class="uicontrol">NmsDelivery_MaxRecommendedAttachments</span> <br /> </td>
-   <td> Lets you set a maximum number of attachments in a delivery.
-If this value is exceeded, a warning will be displayed in the Delivery logs.
+   <td> Lets you set a maximum number of attachments in an email or transactional email template.
+If this value is exceeded, a warning will be displayed in the delivery analysis logs or when publishing the transactional email template.
 The default value is 1 attachment.<br /> </td>
   </tr>
   <tr>
    <td> <span class="uicontrol">NmsDelivery_ImageServerTimeout</span> <br /> </td>